 4. Keep your greeting card organizer in a room and place that is super accessible!

 Sending cards can be hard enough, so you want to take out all the complications, right?
 Keep the card box by your computer or in the kitchen or wherever it is that will make it easy for you to access the cards.
-If the box is on the very top shelf of the closet in a spare bedroom, you probably won’t be as likely to send a card.
+If you already have some Overhead Garage Storage Racks in your basement or in your storage room and have these cards decked up inside those shelves, then you may have to search thoroughly to retrieve them.
+At times, there could be a high chance that you probably won't be as likely to send a card.

 5. Throw out cards you will never send.